 Companies House Filing Fee Update – February 2026

-As of 1st February 2026, Companies House has updated its filing fees.
-This is the first increase in fees since 2016 and is designed to cover the costs of the new powers being introduced under the Economic Crime and Corporate Transparency Act.
+As of 1 February 2026, Companies House updated its filing fees.
+This is part of a broader strategy to fund the new powers introduced under the Economic Crime and Corporate Transparency Act (ECCTA), including identity verification and improved data accuracy.

 This guide provides a quick reference to the new fees for the most common filings.